jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

 See [different examples](https://github.com/jdi-testing/jdi-light/blob/master/jdi-light-vuetify-tests/src/main/java/io/github/com/pages/ListItemGroupsPage.java)

-The `v-list-item-group` provides the ability to create a group of selectable `v-item-items`.
+The `v-list-item-group` provides the ability to create a group of selectable `v-list-item`s.
 The `v-list-item-group` component utilizes `v-item-group` at its core to provide a clean interface for interactive lists.

 ```html